stevenhaddox/dotfiles/home/.vim/bundle/powerline/docs/source/configuration.rst

         can be aligned with the ``align`` property.

     ``priority``
         Optional segment priority.
-Segments with priority ``-1`` (the default priority) will always be included, regardless of the width of the prompt/statusline.
+Segments with priority ``None`` (the default priority, represented by ``null`` in json) will always be included, regardless of the width of the prompt/statusline.

-        If the priority is ``0`` or more, the segment may be removed if the prompt/statusline width is too small for all the segments to be rendered.
+        If the priority is any number, the segment may be removed if the prompt/statusline width is too small for all the segments to be rendered.
 A lower number means that the segment has a higher priority.

         Segments are removed according to their priority, with low priority segments being removed first.

-    ``draw_divider``
+    ``draw_hard_divider``, ``draw_soft_divider``
         Whether to draw a divider between this and the adjacent segment.
 The adjacent segment is to the *right* for segments on the *left* side, and vice versa.
+Hard dividers are used between segments with different background colors, soft ones are used between segments with same background.
+Both options default to ``True``.

+    ``draw_inner_divider``
+        Determines whether inner soft dividers are to be drawn for function segments.
+Only applicable for functions returning multiple segments.
+        Defaults to ``False``.

     ``exclude_modes``
         A list of modes where this segment will be excluded: The segment is